grantba/disney_movie_watchlist_app/spec.md

     end

  ☑ Include form display of validation errors (form URL e.g. /recipes/new)
-    Validation errors will display for all new and edit actions if applicable
+    Validation errors will display for new and edit actions if applicable

 Confirm: